 In addition to providing general information for each of the following 3D printer filament types, this section also attempts to present a comparison of their properties, as well as suggest in which situations they might be used.

 We apologize in advance to any readers who have knowledge about 3D printing materials; some of the following information could be a bit of review.

 In the realm of home 3D printing, polylactic acid (PLA) is king.
-Although it’s often compared to ABS – next in line to the throne – PLA is easily the most popular 3D printer filament, and for good reason.
+Although it’s often compared to ABS – next in line to the throne – PLA is easily the most popular 3D printer filament type, and for good reason.

 To see further comparisons between PLA and ABS, check out the following article: PLA vs ABS: Filaments for 3D Printing Explained & Compared.

 When should I use PLA 3D printer filament?

 In this case, the better question might be, When shouldn’t I use PLA?
 Compared to other types of 3D printer filament, PLA is brittle, so avoid using it when making items that might be bent, twisted, or dropped repeatedly, such as phone cases, high-wear toys, or tool handles.
 You should also avoid using it with items which need to withstand higher temperatures, as PLA tends to malform around temperatures of 60°C or higher.
 For all other applications, PLA makes for a good overall choice in filament.
 Common prints include models, low-wear toys, prototype parts, and containers.

 Acrylonitrile butadiene styrene (ABS) ranks as the second most popular 3D printer filament, after PLA.
 But that just means it’s the second most commonly used.
 With respect to its material properties, ABS is actually moderately superior to PLA, despite being slightly more difficult to print with.
 It’s for this reason that ABS is found in many manufactured household and consumer goods, including LEGO bricks and bicycle helmets!